bjmt/quaqc/README.md

 This command changes the location of the output QC report to the current directory, and uses the peak and TSS files to generate additional stats.
-Since this example BAM is just a subset of reads contained within a small region, the `target.bed` file restricts quaqc to only consider that region of the genome (and thus adjust how it calculates the stats).
+Since this example BAM is just a subset of reads contained within a small region of the Arabidpsis genome, the `target.bed` file restricts quaqc to only consider that region of the genome (and thus adjust how it calculates the stats).

+Note that quaqc can also save the final reads passing all filters to a new BAM file via the `-S/--keep` flag.
+(This will increase the runtime.)

 ## Help